ctf2009/ci-cd-jenkins-k8s-openshift/README.md

 - Sample Application built
 - README for Sample Application completed
 - Introduced Jib tool to build Docker Images
+- Kubernetes Examples in Progress

 #### Next Step
-- Demonstrate Overriding Properties
-- Deploy Container into Kuberenetes
-- Build README on Kubernetes
+- Continue Kubernetes Examples

 ## Requirements
 In order to run the examples there are a number of requirements and recommendations